rhystmills/eyegaze-browser/README.md

 It seems possible to hack around this in a chrome extension but I haven't had time yet.

 ### How to use:
+- Run `npm run create` in this repository to create a `dist` folder
 - Turn on developer mode in your chrome extensions folder.
 - 'Add unpacked' the `dist` folder from this repo.
 This should add the extension.
 - Open a compatible page (probably via trial and error).